mjholtkamp/sojourner/README.md

  * Sojourner only complains if something is not right, you still have to figure out what went wrong in that case
  * Sojourner will not work without a second email hoster, or at least another email server that checks SPF/DKIM/DMARC.
 Usually that is not checked by the [MSA](https://en.wikipedia.org/wiki/Message_submission_agent), but by the [MTA](https://en.wikipedia.org/wiki/Message_transfer_agent) or [MDA](https://en.wikipedia.org/wiki/Message_delivery_agent).
   * Potentially others that I'm not aware of.
 Feel free to create an issue if you think it is a bug.

+# Why the name Sojourner?

+Sojourner is named after [Sojourner Truth](https://en.wikipedia.org/wiki/Sojourner_Truth).
+I was looking for a famous nurse (since this application is checking the health :smile:) and when I saw her name, I liked it since it reminded me of the [Sojourner Mars Rover](https://en.wikipedia.org/wiki/Sojourner_(rover)).
+I like the name because a sojourner is a traveller and the emails that Sojourner sends are travelling to and back.
+Yes, I know the reasons are shallow, but I made this, so I get to pick the name :wink:.